lerahimp/sanfrancisco/README.md

 - Column Renamer: Rename columns for more consistency and readability
 - CSV Writer: Write new dataset into CSV

-# Data Mining Technique:

-K-Means Clustering Analysis w/ PCA

-# How to Replicate Setup:
+# How to Replicate Setup

 - Download dataset https://data.sfgov.org/Public-Safety/Traffic-Crashes-Resulting-in-Injury/ubvf-ztfx/about_data
 - Download .knfw (KNIME) file included in the repository